-Conflict Resolution Strategies: Compelling or Forcing
+Compelling or Forcing

-- Compelling may be help to resolve conflict when: - Used infrequently - You or others are being threatened or are under attack - Your rights are being violated - You have tacit or explicit authority to demand compliance - You can call in authority - The other believes you will use your authority - There is inadequate time to work through the differences - All other means have failed - Compliance is easily evaluated and can be evaluated promptly - Important, unpopular courses of action must be taken
+- .
+Compelling may be help to resolve conflict whe

+- Used infrequently

+- You or others are being threatened or are under attack

+- Your rights are being violated

+- You have tacit or explicit authority

+- You can call in authority

+- The other believes you will use your auth

+- .
+There is inadequate time to work through the differences

+- All other means have failed

+- Compliance is easily evaluated and can be evaluated pro

+- .
+Important, unpopular courses of action must be take